user@portfolio

 Step 1: Audit Your Current Usage

 Before adding agents, find out what your single agent currently spends its time on.
-Run OpenClaw for a week with logging enabled, then check the logs:
+Run OpenClaw for a week and review the session history in ~/.openclaw/agents/<agentId>/sessions/ to identify task patterns.
+You’ll likely see a breakdown like:

 • 42% — web search and research